12-year-old boy shot and killed, woman injured while sitting in a car in Brooklyn

-According to officials, the fatal shooting happened near East 56th Street and Linden Boulevard in East Flatbush just before 8 p.m.
+The fatal shooting happened near East 56th Street and Linden Boulevard in East Flatbush around 7:45 p.m. on Thursday.

-They say a 12-year-old boy and a woman were sitting inside of a vehicle at the location when shots rang out.
-Both victims were struck by the gunfire.
+They say a 12-year-old boy, 20-year-old woman, and an 8-year-old girl were sitting inside of a car after pulling over to eat food when shots rang out.
+Both the 12-year-old boy and 20-year-old woman were struck by the gunfire.

+The boy was shot in the head and pronounced dead at the scene.

+The woman was shot three times and taken to a nearby hospital, where she underwent surgery and is expected survive.

 ALSO READ | MTA unveils 7 priorities, says NYPD presence helping with crime